 "I imagine that is the purpose of this brown fog," Radhruin said wryly.
 "Those who oppose Mordor are unmanned by it, while Orcs are strengthened.
 No doubt they can see keenly in the darkness, while we can barely see our hand before our faces!
 The vermin could be upon us before ever we saw them coming!"

 "We will have to trust to Hirvegil's keen ears, then, since eyes will not avail us," Iarnen interjected.
 "Perhaps the drummers in the forest will also give warning of an approaching enemy.
 They say those who dwell secretly there are no friends to the Orcs."

 "Let us hope that what they say is true," sighed Gwaeron, "for when war breaks upon us, we shall have need of such help along the Road."

-"Indeed, he and those who rode with him may even now be returning -- with news to put hope back into our lord Steward's heart, if I know anything about Rohan's commitment to our alliance," replied Gwaeron.
-"We may see them stop here to change horses as they did before, or we may not.
+"Indeed, he and those who rode with him may even now be returning; with news to put hope back into our lord Steward's heart, if I know anything about Rohan's commitment to our alliance," replied Gwaeron.
+"We may see Hirgon stop here to change horses as he did before, or we may not.
 We are not the only waypost along the Western Road, after all."

 "If they return with news of Rohan's riding, then that will indeed put the heart back into the lord Denethor," nodded Iarnen.
 "He and all Gondor will need such hope, after the word Hirgon brought us of the landing of black Corsair ships, and the rumors of the loss of Boromir."

-There was a collective sigh of sorrow from the men present, at the mention of Boromir.
+At the mention of Boromir, there was a collective sigh of sorrow from the men present.

 "I was glad Hirgon spoke to us of Boromir," said Gwaeron sadly.
 "He was reluctant at first, for the news of his likely death is not being circulated widely as yet -- but when I told him Boromir had changed horses here on his way north and that we knew of his errand, Hirgon relented."